 Applying Advanced Actions to Events

-So, an advanced action has been created.
-Next, you need to apply it to events performing the following steps:
+After having an advanced action created, you need to apply it to events by doing the following steps:

-Step 1: Go to the Properties pane > Interactivity > Events – Actions > Add Event, then choose one out of 7 available events from the pop-up menu.
+Step 1: Go to the Properties pane > Interactivity > Events – Actions > Add Event, then choose one event from the pop-up menu.